vwaurich/OMVis/readme.txt

 Right click on project -> C/C++ General -> Path and Symbols Add the Qt5 includes here, e.g., /usr/include/qt5/, /usr/include/qt5/QtGui/ and /usr/include/qt5/QtCore/.
 It might be necessary to add these paths to C as well as to C++.
-After that, you need to rebuild the index by Right click on project -> Index -> Rebuid.
+After that, you need to rebuild the index by Right click on project -> Index -> Rebuild.